PriME: Privacy-aware Membership profile Estimation in networks: Experiments

-\item \textbf{Effect of Privacy on Accuracy:} For the second experiment, we maintained $\varepsilon\in\{5,\,5.5,\,\ldots,\,8\}$.
+\item \textbf{Effect of Privacy on Accuracy:} For the second experiment, we varied the privacy parameter $\varepsilon\in\{2,\,4,\,6,\,8\}$.
 For each fixed value of $\varepsilon,$ we executed PriME in 100 replications.
 Then we estimated the average $\mathcal{L}(\widehat\Pi,\Pi)$ over these 100 replications.
-We performed this experiment for $b_n\in\{6,\,7,\,\ldots,\,10\}.$ In Figure \ref{fig:eps}, we illustrate the behavior of $\mathbb E[\mathcal{L}(\widehat \Pi,\Pi)]$ in response to different privacy levels, providing insights into the trade-off between privacy requirements and estimation accuracy.
-We observe that accuracy is increasing as privacy becomes weaker ($\varepsilon$ increases), which is what we expect to happen. \end{itemize}
+We performed this experiment for $b_n\in\{16,\,17,\,\ldots,\,20\}.$ In Figure \ref{fig:eps}, we illustrate the behavior of $\mathbb E[\mathcal{L}(\widehat \Pi,\Pi)]$ in response to different privacy levels, providing insights into the trade-off between privacy requirements and estimation accuracy.
+We observe that accuracy is increasing as privacy becomes weaker ($\varepsilon$ increases), which aligns with our findings in Theorem \ref{thm:upper_bound_informal}. \end{itemize}